ki:elements

 Validation of the Remote Automated ki:e Speech Biomarker for Cognition in Mild Cognitive Impairment: Verification and Validation following DiME V3 Framework

-Tröger, J., Baykara, E., Zhao, J., Huurne, D. ter, Possemis, N., Mallick, E., Schäfer, S., Schwed, L., Mina, M., Linz, N., Ramakers, I., & Ritchie, C. (2022).
+Tröger, J., Baykara, E., Zhao, J., Huurne, D. ter, Possemis, N., Mallick, E., Schäfer, S., Schwed, L., Mina, M., Linz, N., Ramakers, I., and Ritchie, C. (2022).
 Validation of the Remote Automated ki:e Speech Biomarker for Cognition in Mild Cognitive Impairment: Verification and Validation following DiME V3 Framework.
 Digital Biomarkers, 6(3), 107–116.

 Abstract